 How to Professionally Clean a Bathroom

 Follow along with this process to learn how to professionally clean a bathroom for a FASTER and DEEPER clean!
 The purpose of this process is to teach you how to deep clean a bathroom in less time.
-You will let your cleaner work for you, not clean an area more than once, and maximize your steps so that you are cleaning efficiently and effectively every time.
+You will let your cleaner work for you, not clean an area more than once, and minimize your steps so that you are cleaning efficiently and effectively every time.

 Start with the Right Tools

-1. Prep your Area’s:
+1. Prep your areas:

-Shake off all rugs.
+Shake off all rugs

-Spray down ALL surfaces with your All Purpose Cleaner.
+Spray down ALL surfaces with your All Purpose Cleaner

 Make sure you spray all surfaces first, before any scrubbing.
 This is when your cleaner will work for you.
 Many cleaners require a few minutes time to penetrate surfaces.
 If you are scrubbing right after you spray, you will work twice as long and twice as hard!